BestTimesToVisit.com Logo

 food

-Embark on a culinary adventure through Hanoi's vibrant street food scene.
-Sample local delicacies like 'Bun Cha' (grilled pork with vermicelli noodles) and 'Banh Mi' from hidden stalls known only to locals.
-Go with a knowledgeable guide to discover the best spots and avoid the tourist traps.
+Embark on a culinary adventure through Hanoi's vibrant street food scene as the sun sets.
+Sample local delicacies like egg coffee, bun cha, and fresh spring rolls from hidden gems known only to locals.
+Don't be afraid to venture off the beaten path!

 Best time: September-May